 If suspect you have been harmed by a preventable medical error or misdiagnosis, you probably have many questions.
-Our team is available to answer those questions for you.
-Contact us online or call us directly at 888.815.6398 to schedule your free, no obligation consulation.
+Our medical malpractice team is available to answer those questions for you.
+Contact us online or call us directly at 888.815.6398 to schedule your free, no obligation consultation.
 Even if we are unable to take on your case, we always do our best to suggest other attorneys who can assist you.

 It's important to keep in mind, in order to have a solid medical malpractice claim your doctor or surgeon must have been negligent in performing their services or diagnosis.
 Not every case will qualify as medical malpractice.